Shelton, Connecticut: Parks and recreation

 There are two private golf courses in town.
 Highland Golf Club of Shelton is located in the downtown Shelton area where it was founded in 1900.
-It is a 9-hole course (with 10 greens to allow alternating #2 and #11 where the tee shot goes over Perry Hill Road) in which an unknown original designer created difficult greens.
-The clubhouse's 1920s era structure still remains as the core to the current structure.
+It is a 9-hole course (with 10 greens to allow alternating #2 and #11 where the tee shot goes over Perry Hill Road) in which the original designer Frank Gates created difficult greens.
+The clubhouse's 1920s era structure remained as the core to the clubhouse until a fire in 2024 completely destroyed the building.
+A rebuilt clubhouse has opened as of spring 2026.
 Brownson Country Club is an 18-hole venue located in the Huntington section of Shelton.
 There is an annual competition between the clubs for the "Mayor's Trophy", alternating the venue each year.
-The 2009 Champion and holder of the Trophy is Highland.

 The City of Shelton's goal is to preserve at least 15% of the land as permanently protected, locally controlled open space in the following three forms: City of Shelton Public Open Space properties, Privately owned farmland protected by the purchase of development rights, and properties held by the non-profit Shelton Land Conservation Trust.
 As of 2009, these forms of open space amount to 13% of the City and more than 2700 acre.
 The City of Shelton owns close to 2000 acre of Public Open Space, Protected Farmland is 411 acre, and the Shelton Land Trust organization has preserved 364 acre.

 There are over 15 mi of hiking trails in Shelton, including a portion of the Paugussett "Blue Blazed" trail, part of an 800 mi network of hiking trails throughout the state.
 There is opportunity for fishing, boating, geocaching and letterboxing, hiking, walking and biking.
 Dogs are welcomed when on leash.
 There is no hunting on city-owned open space, by ordinance.